 In and out of a crib several times a day, into the highchair, up off the floor, running across the room to prevent smashed baby fingers or a tumble off the chair.
 The idea of parenting from the couch while I recover seems like a joke.

 As moms, we regularly put self-care lower on the priority list than caring for our kids.
 Even if you think you can grit your teeth and bear a little discomfort, lifting a little one could do some serious damage to your immediate post-op body.

-Here are 5 tip to a more gentle recovery that I’m hoping to implement after my surgery.
+Here are 5 tip to a more gentle recovery that I’m hoping to implement after my breast implant revision.

 I hope they help you, too!